Mele-Lab/rDNAcaller/README.md

 To run a parallel version of the code using SLURM, check inside Scripts_parallel or using greasy, Scripts_greasy/

+# Running complementary code

-Other code used to complement the manuscript: "rDNAcaller: a fast and robust workflow to call ribosomal DNA variants" is available inside Downstream_analysis/
+Other code used to complement the manuscript: "rDNAcaller: a fast and robust workflow to call ribosomal DNA variants" is available inside Downstream_analysis/ such as the code to compute mean nucleotide diversity score

 Code to run the simulator from "rDNAcaller: a fast and robust workflow to call ribosomal DNA variants" is available here: https://github.com/Rbbt-Workflows/SyntheticRDNA and the singularity image here:
 ```